About us

 BUCHAREST, ROMANIA [email protected]

-The Black Sea is a non-profit organisation based in the Netherlands (KvK 87563398), with a focus on in-depth reporting and investigations on Turkey, Southeast Europe and beyond.
-It is run by experienced and award-winning journalists, with a strong history in cross-border investigations and collaboration.
+The Black Sea is a non-profit, independent platform specialising in narrative-driven, in-depth journalism and investigations on Turkey, Southeast Europe and beyond.
+It is run by experienced and award-winning journalists, with a strong history of cross-border investigations and collaboration.

 To get in touch, please write to us at [email protected]